RubyLearning/blog/content/post/2007/04/11/ruby-quirks.md

 ---
-title: "Ruby Quirks"
-author: "Satish Talim"
+author: Satish Talim
-date: "2007-04-11"
-layout: post
 categories:
 - code snippets
 - ruby
 - tricks
+date: 2007-04-11
+layout: post
+title: Ruby Quirks
 ---

 **Ruby Quirks** – peculiarity of behavior?
 I know this topic is debatable and remember "one man's meat is another man's poison!"
 I plan to write down here (in no particular order), some of the little Ruby